FaxAPI/Fax-REST-API/README.md

 #### To use the Fax API:

-1. Create a [request](/docs/fax-sending/send-fax/api-reference.md#request) and send the fax:
+1. Create a <a href='/docs/fax-sending/send-fax/api-reference.md#request' id='send-fax-request' class='anchor' aria-hidden='true'>request</a> and send the fax:

 <ul><details><summary><strong>cURL</strong></summary><p>